EnberNeutral/Enber-BYI/README.md

 Not a huge fan of people I'm not close with being weird or inappropriate towards me on PT.
 You may get hidden for making me or someone else I'm talking to uncomfortable/annoyed.

+I generally only hide annoying people for 15mins or a few hours, but random people idk who act inappropriate tend to receive a day.

 # My DNI Criteria:

 -General Criteria, so no basic bigots and no pedos/zoos